Stanislaw KLOCZKOWSKI

 His dream was to fly glider planes.
 He applied to the Glider School in Polichno, in the picturesque, hilly part of the Kielce region, and was admitted to the program.
 After graduating from the glider school, he returned to the Youth Brigades in Cisna.
 Soon he received a draft notice for the 6th Air Force Regiment in Kniuchów.
 In March 1939, he was promoted to private 1st class and assigned the duties of a wireless operator.

+n September 1939, he joined the Polish 65 Light Bomber Division and saw heavy bombing near Lwow.
 Eventually, they crossed the Romanian border in Wyznica, surrendered their arms, and went on to Râdâuţi.
 They set up camp at the market square, waiting for the trains.
 When they arrived three days later, they boarded them, not really knowing where they were being taken.
 There was talk that the air force was to be the first wave transferred to France, but the details were fuzzy at best.
 They stopped some ninety kilometers west of Constanţa, in the middle of a field.
 The train was immediately surrounded by Romanian soldiers, and they received orders to get off.
 They were being interned in violation of the pact Poland had earlier signed with Romania, allowing Polish soldiers free passage through Romanian territory.
+Stanislaw and his mates became prisoners of war.

-Stanislaw and his unit escaped through Lebanon to France where 3,000 Polish pilots were sent.
-He reached England because of the Dunkirk evacuation.
+Stanislaw and his unit escaped using false passports through Lebanon to France where 3,000 Polish pilots were sent.
+He reached England during the Dunkirk evacuation.
 He was assigned to ground services and sent to Bomber Squadron 300 in Swinderby, in Lincolnshire.
 He began service there in February 1941, working as a radio operator, responsible mostly for receiving meteorological forecasts for the air force.

 In 1943, he was moved to Cammeringham, and in January 1944 was reassigned to special operations Squadron 301, based in Italy, and he stayed there until the end of the war.